-The Barilla Center for Food and Nutrition (BCFN) Foundation, with the contribution of numerous experts from all over the world (scientists, economists, politicians, environmentalists, sociologists), in recent years has studied the great challenges and food paradoxes of our time, namely:
+The Barilla Center for Food and Nutrition (BCFN) Foundation, with the contribution of numerous experts from all over the world (scientists, economists, politicians, environmentalists, and sociologists), in recent years, has studied the great challenges and food paradoxes of our time, namely:

-- In the 21st century, with more than 900 million people who do not have access to food there are almost twice as many who are overweight or obese, a real pandemic.
-36 Million people die each year because they do not have access to food whereas 30 million people die each year for disease conditions related to food excess and bad nutritional habits.
+- In the 21st century, with more than 900 million people who do not have access to food, there are almost twice as many who are overweight or obese, a real pandemic.
+36 Million people die each year because they do not have access to food whereas 30 million people die each year from disease conditions related to food excess and bad nutritional habits.

 - 900 million people are malnourished while 33% of cereal production is used to feed almost 5 billion livestock and 7% of the production of cereals in the world is used for the production of biofuels.